voxel51/fiftyone-auth-migration/migration-workflow.md

 may continue to use Auth0 as an Identity Provider (IdP) to facilitate authentication while keeping all other aspects of user management internal.

-Additionally, operators may choose to change the target IdP to be something other than Auth0.
+Additionally, operators may change the target IdP to be something other than Auth0.
 This allows individual clients to choose to use their own IdP as it suits their needs, as well as allows the possibility of running Fiftyone Teams fully offline, including user management (assuming the client